 Is Strabo saying that Auletes’ other children, including Cleopatra, were illegitimate?
-Or is he just pointing out that Queen Berenice was legitimate, unlike her father who the Egyptians had ousted?
+Or is he just pointing out that Queen Berenice was legitimate, unlike her illegitimate father who the Egyptians had ousted in her favour?
 It is not clear.

 No Roman author, of the many that wrote about Cleopatra, mentions that she was illegitimate.
 This might be telling since the Romans ended up being quite entangled with Cleopatra, and most of them did not like her one bit.
 After all, if it had been up to the queen, Rome would have ended being a province of Egypt, and not the other way around.

-Not even Cicero calls her a bastard.
-And the famous orator had a lashing tongue and disliked the queen -whom he had met.
+Yet, not even Cicero calls her a bastard.
+And the famous orator had a lashing tongue, and he disliked the queen -whom he had met.

 Most surprisingly, not even Octavian does.